uvashish/code-problems/README.md

 ```

 ```
-# 2 - find whether a string is a plendrome
+# 2 - find whether a string is a Palindrome
 ```